What is cystic fibrosis?

 In countries where cystic fibrosis is common, newborns are screened (tested regardless of the manifestation of symptoms) for the genetic mutations of cystic fibrosis.
 The diagnosis is confirmed by testing sweat and by fully investigating the genes for the cystic fibrosis mutation.

 There is no cure for cystic fibrosis.
 Treatment aims to manage the symptoms and complications of cystic fibrosis.
-This involves daily exercises and treatments to remove extra mucus from the lungs, replacing digestive enzymes with are usually released by the pancreas, and supplementing the diet with calories and nutrients, among other measures.
+This involves daily exercises and treatments to remove extra mucus from the lungs, replacing digestive enzymes that are usually released by the pancreas, and supplementing the diet with calories and nutrients, among other measures.
 A lung transplant may be needed in severe cases.
 Support groups and counseling may be helpful for the family in coming to terms with the diagnosis.

 In countries where cystic fibrosis is frequent, infants are screened at birth in order to start management as early as possible.